thunlp/VERNet/README.md

 ## Test Token Level Quality Estimation Ability
-* This experimental results are shown in Table 3 in our paper.
+* These experimental results are shown in Table 3 in our paper.
-* The evaluations are same with the evaluations of GED models.
+* The evaluations are the same as the evaluations of GED models.
 * Go to the ``model`` folder and test BERT-VERNet model or ELECTRA-VERNet model as follow:
 ```
 bash test.sh